feedbackfarm/widget/docs/widgets/integrate-with-your-react-app.md

-# Integrate with your React App
+# Integrate with your react App

 {% hint style="info" %}
 **Before you start:** You first need to create an account on [feedback.farm](https://feedback.farm).